-Injectafer® (ferric carboxymaltose injection) is indicated for the treatment of iron deficiency anemia (IDA) in adult and pediatric patients 1 year of age and older who have either intolerance to oral iron or an unsatisfactory response to oral iron, or adult patients who have non-dialysis dependent chronic kidney disease.
+Injectafer® (ferric carboxymaltose injection) is indicated for the treatment of iron deficiency anemia (IDA) in adult and pediatric patients 1 year of age and older who have either intolerance or an unsatisfactory response to oral iron, or adult patients who have non-dialysis dependent chronic kidney disease.
+Injectafer is also indicated for iron deficiency in adult patients with heart failure and New York Heart Association class II/III to improve exercise capacity.

 EFFICACY & SAFETY

-• Study design for pivotal trial 11
+• Study design for pivotal trial 11: Injectafer vs oral iron and vs IV iron SoC

 Primary

-efficacy endpoint:
+efficacy endpoint

-Mean change in Hb from baseline to highest value between baseline and day 35 or time of intervention in Cohort 1.
+Mean change in Hb from baseline to highest observed value between baseline and day 35 or time of intervention in Cohort 1.

 Key secondary

-efficacy endpoints:
+efficacy endpoints

 • Mean change from baseline to highest observed Hb at any time between baseline and day 35 or time of intervention in Cohort 2

-• Proportion of subjects achieving a Hb level >12 g/dL at any time between baseline and day 35
+• Proportion of subjects achieving a Hb level >12 g/dL at any time between baseline and day 35 or time of intervention

 Primary

-composite safety endpoint:
+composite safety endpoint

 *Participants who responded adequately to oral iron during run-in (Hb increase ≥1 g/dL) were not randomized.
 Subjects inappropriate for oral iron were defined as either those who were intolerant of oral iron during the run-in phase or those in whom the baseline Hb measurement was sufficiently low as to require rapid repletion of iron stores to minimize the risk of eventual blood transfusion.
 These patients were not included in the indication for Injectafer.
 The efficacy analyses were performed on the modified intent-to-treat (mITT) population, which included all patients who received at least 1 dose of randomized treatment and had at least 1 post-baseline Hb assessment. §The safety population consisted of all subjects who received a dose of randomized treatment.
 All safety analyses were performed with the safety population.

-• Cohort 1 consisted of patients with iron deficiency anemia who did not have a satisfactory response to oral iron in a 14-day run-in period1
+• Cohort 1 consisted of patients with iron deficiency anemia (IDA) who did not have a satisfactory response to oral iron in a 14-day run-in period1

 • Injectafer was compared to oral iron in patients with IDA of various etiologies1

-Primary endpoint
+Primary endpoint1,2

 Hb: Mean change in absolute value from baseline to highest value between baseline and day 35 or time of intervention